Cambridge-Hands-On-Science/Experiments/Experiments/Chemistry/Cornflour.md

 **Explore the remarkable properties of cornflour mixed with water.** - Slimey, gooey and messy: cornflour is one of our favourite experiments!
 Come and stick your hands in, and figure out if it behaves like a liquid or a solid...

-Last initially checked on 2024-12-17 by Andrew Marriott (asm206@cam.ac.uk) and double-checked on 2024-12-17 by Anna Ritschl Ebell (ar2182@cam.ac.uk)
+Last initially checked on 2025-11-29 by Siena Ootes (sjo57@cam.ac.uk) and double-checked on ... by ...

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->